Édouard Vuillard: Les Nabis

-He first began working on theater decoration.
+Vuillard first worked on theater decoration.
 He shared a studio at 28 Rue Pigalle with Bonnard with the theater impresario Lugné-Poe, and the theater critic Georges Rousel.
-He designed sets for several works by Maeterlinck and other symbolist writers.
-In 1891 he took part in his first exposition with the Nabis at the Chateau of Saint-Germain-en-Laye.
-He showed two paintings, including The Woman in a Striped Dress (see gallery below).
+There, Vuillard designed sets for several works by Maeterlinck and other symbolist writers.
+In 1891, he took part in his first exposition with the Nabis at the Chateau of Saint-Germain-en-Laye.
+He showed two paintings, including The Woman in a Striped Dress.
 The reviews were largely good, but the critic of Le Chat Noir wrote of "Works still indecisive, where one finds the features in style, literary shadows, sometimes a tender harmony."
-(September 19, 1891).
+(19 September 1891).

 Vuillard began keeping a journal during this time, which records the formation of his artistic philosophy.
 "We perceive nature through the senses which give us images of forms, sounds, colors, etc." he wrote on 22 November 1888, shortly before he became a Nabi.
 "A form or a color exists only in relation to another.
 Form does not exist on its own.
 We can only conceive of the relations."
 In 1890 he returned to the same idea: "Let's look at a painting as a set of relations that are definitely detached from any idea of naturalism."